LKbaba/Claude-code-ChatInWindows/README.md

 * ✅ **Zero WSL Dependency**: Runs with just Git Bash and Node.js.
 * ✅ **Real-time Cost Tracking**: Instantly see token counts and costs.
 * ✅ **Windows Path Compatibility**: Automatically recognizes and handles paths for smooth cross-system interaction.
-* ✅ **MCP Modular Extensions**: Call external tools with a single click, making your Claude Code omnipotent.
+* ✅ **MCP Modular Extensions**: Call external MCP tools with one click, built-in templates, making your Claude Code omnipotent.
 * ✅ **A Detail-Lover's Dream**: HiDPI icons, dynamic theme support, and fluid animations.
 * ✅ **Perfect for "Vibe Coding"**: A pure GUI experience for an ultra-comfortable coding environment.